ABOUT

 Northwestern University

 Opportunity costs related to food allergy include time taken away from parents’ careers, productivity, and kids’ school attendance.
 These all feed into wealth and income.
-Easy access to safe food means more potential to live fully and end the poverty loop.
+Easy access to safe food means more potential to live fully and exit the poverty loop.

 Access to safe food can save lives.